Bug research - how to use

-What offers the bugsearch of the CURSOR Distribution to you?
+What offers the bug research of the CURSOR Distribution to you?

-- Problem description, affected products, processing status, solutions and workarounds are some of the things you can access with our bug search.
+- Problem description, affected products, processing status, solutions and workarounds are some of the things you can access with our bug research.

 - As the result of a full-text search with a simple formulation of search words you will receive a list of possible bug descriptions.